Semigroup of annuli in Liouville CFT: Differentiability of propagators

 \subsection{Differentiability of surface amplitudes}

-In this section, we explain how the differentiability theorem for annuli implies differentiability for general surfaces amplitudes with respect to the boundary parametrization.
-We shall only focus on the case with incoming boundary for simplicity, the case with outgoing boundary can be deduced from this by composing the parametrization $\zeta_j$ by the reflection of orientation map $z\in \T\mapsto 1/z\in \T$ and analyzing its action on the Hilbert space $\mc{H}$.
-This will be explained in details in \cite{BGKR2}.
+In this section, we explain how the differentiability theorem for annuli implies differentiability for general surfaces amplitudes with respect to the boundary parametrisation.
+We shall only focus on the case with incoming boundary for simplicity, the case with outgoing boundary can be deduced from this by composing the parametrisation $\zeta_j$ by the reflection of orientation map $z\in \T\mapsto 1/z\in \T$ and analysing its action on the Hilbert space $\mc{H}$.
+This will be explained in detail in \cite{BGKR2}.